 During their Introductory Period, newly hired employees will be paid for holidays recognized by the Park District that are applicable to their employment classification.
 They will not be entitled to other time off such as vacation, personal days, or to attend professional conferences (unless determined necessary by the Executive Director).
-However, this time will accrue.
-Sick days accrue and may be used but the employees must provide written documentation.
-The introductory period will be extended accordingly.
+However, duringthis time leave time will accure per the Park District's policies will accrue.
+Sick days will accrue and may be used during the Introductory Period per the Park District's policy but the employees must provide written documentation if sick days are utilized.
+The iIntroductory period will be extended accordingly based on any sick leave utilized.
 Other employee benefits such as insurance will be applicable as required or mandated by the Park District's agreement with the group insurance providers or by Park District policy.
 The health insurance measurement period for all introductory will begin the first of the month following their first day of work.
 Employees transferred or promoted employees will continue the same benefits, if any, they had previously unless the employee's new position provides for different or no benefits, at the completion of the introductory period.

-Adopted by the Champaign Park District Board of Commissioners on April 10, 2002.
-Amended on 9/11/02, 9/10/03, 11/9/05, 11/14/07, 02/09/11, 02/2013/07/13/2011, 03/13/2013, 08/13/2014 08/12/2015 Page 14 of 94 Full-Time Employees I: Full-Time Employees I are designated by the Executive Director or the Board of Commissioners following their introductory period.
+Full-Time Employees I: Full-Time Employees I (FT1) are designated by the Executive Director or the Board of Commissioners following their introductory period.
 The employees are generally scheduled to work a minimum of 37.5 - 40 hours per workweek for four (4) consecutive calendar quarters during a calendar year and are eligible for all employee benefits.
-Full-time I employees (FT1) may be required to work additional hours as necessary to complete all assigned tasks and as-needed during busy periods.
-FT1 Employees will be classified as either exempt or non-exempt.
+Full time I employees (FT1) employees may be required to work additional hours as necessary to complete all assigned tasks and as-needed during busy periods.
+FT1 Employees employees will be classified as either exempt or non-exempt.

-Exempt employees are classified as such if their job duties are exempt from overtime and compensatory provisions of the Federal and State Wage and Hour Laws.
+Exempt employees are classified as such if their job duties are exempt from overtime and compensatory provisions as defined by of the Federal and State Wage and Hour Laws.
 Exempt employees are not eligible for overtime pay.
 Their salaries are calculated on a bi-weekly basis.
-The Executive Director may, at his or her discretion, grant administrative time off for work in excess of the normal work schedule.
+The Executive Director may, at his or/ her discretion, grant administrative time off for work in excess of the normal work schedule.